freevo/kaa-base/doc/async/inprogress.rst

     connect('www.freevo.org:80')
     kaa.main.run()

+As seen in the above snippet, with coroutines, InProgress objects are used implicitly, where they function as a mechanism for message passing between asynchronous tasks and coroutine machinery built into the main loop.

 If an InProgress finishes with an exception (in which case the :attr:`~kaa.InProgress.failed` property is True) but it is not handled